Disease Guide ·Hemangiosarcoma ·2026

 1Why do dogs collapse suddenly from hemangiosarcoma?

-The blood-filled tumors are fragile and can rupture spontaneously, flooding the abdomen or chest with blood.
-A ruptured splenic tumor can cause a dog to lose 30-40% of its blood volume in minutes.
-This causes sudden weakness, pale gums, rapid heart rate, and collapse.
-Some dogs experience small bleeds that temporarily seal — causing intermittent episodes of weakness that resolve, then recur days or weeks later before a catastrophic rupture.
+Blood-filled tumors rupture spontaneously, flooding the abdomen or chest.
+A ruptured splenic tumor causes 30-40% blood volume loss in minutes - triggering sudden weakness, pale gums, rapid heart rate, and collapse.
+Some dogs have small bleeds that seal, causing intermittent weakness before catastrophic rupture.

 2How long can a dog live with hemangiosarcoma?